 Veraison late January

-We harvest usually about the 1st April but sometimes this can stretch out to May due the weather.
+We harvest usually about the 1st of April but sometimes this can stretch out to May due to the weather.

 The biggest challenge in producing Pedro Ximenez